BSc (Hons) Vision Science

 Canterbury Christ Church University is committed to promoting equality of opportunity and diversity and widening participation.
 The University ensures that all its members are valued for their qualities, skills, experience, abilities and contribution to the organisation in their learning.

 Your choices will not be binding and you will be asked again to select your optional modules prior to the start of each semester.
-The following diagram is based on an 18 month (3 semester) time period, however, if you wish to take longer in order to study modules that will run in 2021, for example, Contact Lenses, then you are welcome to do so.
+The following diagram is based on an 18 month (3 semester) time period, however, if you wish to take longer in order to study modules that will run in 2022, for example, Low Vision, then you are welcome to do so.

 There is also a ‘list’ version underneath showing the same information in a different style for those who prefer.